Dana94/2019-website/blog/2020-10-23-optional-chaining.md

 player.pokemon.forEach(pokemon => console.log(pokemon.name));
 ```

-But what if I want to also print out any evolution stones that the pokemon requires to evolve?
+But what if I want to print out any evolution stones that the pokemon requires to evolve?

 This code would give an error since not all pokemon have one: